It’s 2AM and you’re cramming for a test tomorrow.

 At show time, that detailed diagram is nothing but a fuzzy blur in your brain.
 Ouch.
 You’ve fallen victim to the “Total Recall delusion.”

 It’s hard to imagine forgetting when the information is right in front of you.

 The Total Recall delusion is part of a bigger problem – what I call the “Lazy Learner syndrome.”

 A lazy learner is someone who follows along just enough to check whether they understand what they hear or read.

-This simple representation can be deceptive.
-It provides a comforting feeling of understanding.
+This simple “check that” approach can be deceptive.
+You experience a comforting feeling of understanding.
 But, it’s pretty useless for remembering the information later on.